ChrisDuffley/stationPlaylist/readme.md

 ## Unassigned commands

 The following commands are not assigned by default; if you wish to assign them, use Input Gestures dialog to add custom commands.
 To do so, from Studio window, open NVDA menu, Preferences, then Input Gestures.
-Expand StationPlaylist category, then locate unassigned commands from the list below and select "Add", then type the gesutre you wish to use.
+Expand StationPlaylist category, then locate unassigned commands from the list below and select "Add", then type the gesture you wish to use.

 * Switching to SPL Studio window from any program.
 * SPL Controller layer.